nattyhawkins/hubl/README.md

 - Install dependencies by running `npm i` in Terminal
 - `mongod --dbpath ~/data/db` to start the database
 - Start the server by running `nodemon`
-- Split terminal and run `client` to go to frontend folder
+- Split terminal and run `client` to go to front end folder
 - `npm run start`